RaiderHacks/RaiderHacks-Website-2.0/Web_Firewall.md

 client exists:

-1. Hash of the following: IPv4 address + port number + 16-byte nonce
+1. 16-byte Blake2b keyed Hash of the following: IPv4 address + port number + 16-byte nonce

+2. 16-byte Key

-2. 16-byte nonce.
+3. 16-byte nonce.
 More on why this is necessary below.

-3. Timestamp.
-This marks the time period by which
+4. 4-byte POST Timestamp.
+This marks the time period by which the client must not make

 the user should **NOT** make more than 3 requests.